 The mind’s primary function is to seek happiness and drive away pain and suffering.
 When you teach your mind how to concentrate, you are also centering your focus and training your mind to find happiness.

 Buddhism, especially Zen school, preaches that happiness and joy are two of the five factors of meditative absorption.
 When you learn to enjoy your meditation, your mind is less restless.

 So, when your concentration is still developing, use a focal object.
 Once it becomes stable, do not disturb it.
 Just stay where you are.

 Meditation does not end when it ends.
 You need to make sure you practice the following points in order to complete the full meditative cycle.

 6. Come Out Of The Meditative State Gently

 When you finish with your meditation, make sure you come out of it gently.
 You cannot be in a rush when you are meditating.
+Don’t disturb the inner peace you have achieved through meditation.
 Let your mind rest.
 You can move your neck and fingers first, and then gently open your eyes.
 The gentle transition helps you carry forward and weave in that meditative feeling in your lives.